flippant/parse/README.md

 Toggles logging.

 `//parse interval [number]`
-Changes the interval rate at which the display boxes are updated.
-The default is '1', meaning the displays (if visible) will update every recorded action.
-This function shouldn't be needed and was just a poor fix to an old problem, but if there are enough actions occuring to cause lag from the display calculations, this would alleive it.
-(Also, you could always hide the display.)
+Changes the interval rate at which the display boxes are updated in seconds.
+Default interval is in settings.

 ### Logging
 As opposed to export, which saves the in-game database to an XML file, logging records each individual action's parameters to a file.
 For example, export will only save the total damage and total count of Flippant's Rudra's Storms against Wild Rabbits; but logging will save how much *each* Rudra's Storm did.